Spring 2016 - Math 222 - Saverio Spagnolie

 With several advancements in modeling random networks, we are investigating how to generalize tools for community detection in homogeneous Erdös-Rényi graphs to broader categories of random models.

 - A. Zachariah, Z. Charles, "Efficiently Finding All Power Flow Solutions to Tree Networks."
-Accepted to Allerton Conference, 2017.
+Allerton, 2017.

 - A. Zachariah, Z. Charles, N. Boston, B. Lesieutre, "Distributions of the Number of Solutions to the Network Power Flow Equations."
-Submitted to International Symposium on Circuits and Systems, 2018.
+Accepted to International Symposium on Circuits and Systems, 2018.

 - A. Zachariah, "Low-Complexity Channel Estimation."
 In preparation.